 - microsoft/qsharp-language: This is where new Q# features are developed and specified, and where you can share ideas and suggestions about the future evolution of the Q# language and core libraries.

 - MicrosoftDocs/quantum-docs: Source code for Azure Quantum documentation.

-We unfortunately cannot accept code and documentation contributions on the microsoft/Quantum-NC repository at this time, but we still very much appreciate bug reports.
+Unfortunately, code and documentation contributions cannot be accepted on the microsoft/Quantum-NC repository at this time, but bug reports are still very much appreciated.

-There are also a few other, more specialized repositories focusing on auxiliary functionality related to the Quantum Development Kit.
+There are also a few other, more specialized repositories focusing on auxiliary functionality related to Azure Quantum.